Robinbux/Robinbux/README.md

 # Robin Stöhr

-## Machine Learning Engineer | AI Researcher
+## Software Engineer | Machine Learning Engineer | AI Researcher

 Hello there!
-I'm Robin, an experienced Machine Learning Engineer holding a Master's in Artificial Intelligence from Vrije Universiteit Amsterdam.
+I'm Robin, an experienced Software and Machine Learning Engineer holding a Master's in Artificial Intelligence from Vrije Universiteit Amsterdam.
 My journey in the tech world has taken me through renowned organizations like Uber, SuperX, and Toast.
 I thrive at the intersection of software engineering and artificial intelligence, and I'm passionate about pushing the boundaries of what AI can achieve.

 ## 💼 Professional Experience